By Hannah Brandt

 Mayor Brand claimed that the Poverello House is expanding, but Shawn Jenkins, the WestCare senior vice president for California, said that they still do not have the resources to meet Fresno’s needs.
 Responding to calls for increased resources, Brand argued throwing money at the problem would not solve it.

 He said the City of Los Angeles passed a large bond to address homelessness and it increased, whereas the City of San Francisco spent $241 million on homelessness and still has 7,000 people experiencing homelessness.
 Of course, neither has passed a law making it illegal to live outside.
 In fact, Los Angeles allows people to house the homeless on their property.

-Although two City Council members, Oliver Baines and Paul Caprioglio, were absent from the initial vote on Aug.
+Although two City Council members, Oliver Baines (D) and Paul Caprioglio (D), were absent from the initial vote on Aug.
 17, they were present for a second vote a few days later.
 They both voted yes on the ban.
 They are both Democrats.

 In 2015, the Justice Department filed a brief stating that it is unconstitutional to ban the homeless from sleeping outside when there is insufficient housing in their communities.
-Given that civil rights groups argue that this ban, and others like it that have been enacted in other cities, violates homeless individuals’ 8th Amendment right against excessive bail, legal action is expected.
+Given that civil rights groups argue that this ban, and others like it that have been enacted in other cities, violates the Eighth Amendment rights of homeless individuals against excessive bail, legal action is expected.

 Hannah Brandt is the editor of the Community Alliance newspaper.
 Follow her on Twitter and Instagram at @HannahBP2.
 Follow the paper on Facebook at Community Alliance Newspaper and on Twitter and Instagram @fresnoalliance.